teo-bou/JustSignIt/README.md

 ### Frontend Setup

-1. Navigate to the `frontend` directory:
+1. Navigate to the `reactfront` directory:
     ```sh
     cd frontend
     ```